near/multichain-relayer-server/README.md

 # multichain-relayer-server
 Pagoda Implementation of Multichain Relayer Server facilitating cross chain transactions enabling Chain Abstraction.

+NOTE: this is not production ready yet.
+Production ready version will be available by March 31.
+Feel free to experiment in the meantime.

 ## Technical System Design
 Below is a Design Diagram of the entire multichain relayer system.